 If your dog shows any of the following signs you must contact your vet as a matter of urgency:

-In any dog that is particularly old or young, has any health concerns or is on medications you must discuss with your vet.
+In any dog that is particularly old or young, has any health concerns, or is on medications you must discuss with your vet.

 Your vet may talk about X-rays with you – the benefit of these depends on timing and each individual situation.
 If your dog is showing signs that are consistent with a blockage then x-rays are used to help diagnose this and to try and determine the location of any bones within the digestive tract.
 If your dog has just eaten the bone/bones and is showing no adverse effects there is often little benefit to an X-ray as it is simply likely to confirm the presence of bones in your dog’s stomach but cannot give you peace of mind or any indication of whether issues will develop over the following few days.
-In dogs that are coughing or retching after eating then x-rays are useful to check whether bones are wedged in the throat or further down the oesophagus.
+In dogs that are coughing or retching after eating, x-rays are useful to check whether bones are wedged in the throat or further down the esophagus.

 I’m Not Sure When They Ate It – What Do I Do?

 The advice is the same as above.
 Monitor closely for any problems and contact your vet immediately if you have any concerns.

 Although even one is too many, the more bones consumed the higher the risk of complications.
 However, that does not mean that you can be at all complacent if they only ate one.

 What Can We Do to Reduce The Risk?